redbadger/awesome-badger/chriswhealy/sha256/implementation/README.md

 To start with, our 8 hash values must be initialised to the fractional part of the square roots of the first 8 prime numbers.
 These values were chosen for two reasons: they can be defined deterministically, and their sequence is truly random (as are the cube roots of the first 64 primes).

-This initialsation can be performed by a single `memory.copy` statement.
+This initialisation can be performed by a single `memory.copy` statement.

 We also declare a local pointer variable and a local block counter variable.